Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 If you don't hear your name, stay where you are.

-Stay where you are.
+Say where you are.

 We're not ready.

+You know, jog in.
 Dave's about to hop you up.
+He's on stage.
+He's the MC.

+Jess is also hopping up Dave.
+Here we go.
 And I'll probably punch up their work a little bit if need be.

-I'm not sure why you would need B because it won't need B.
+I'm not sure why you would need B, because it won't need B.

+Okay.
 Well, we'll see.
+Just in case.

-First up from Ballarat in Victoria, Australia, it's Justin Rayburn.
+First up from Ballarat in Victoria, Australia.
+It's Justin Rayburn.

-This Justin Rayburn.
+This just in Rayburn.

-He ain't no Ballarat.
+He ain't no Bellarat.

-It's next up from Burnage in Great Britain, maybe in Manchester.
+No notes.
+Next up from Burnage in Great Britain, maybe in Manchester.

 It's Matt King.